vigneswara-propelo/harness-core/README.md

 5. Install SonarLint plugin:
    - This plugin is really helpful to analyze your code for issues as you code.
    - Go to `Preferences -> Plugins` ->  type SonarLint -> Install plugin.
 (Will need to restart Intellij)
-   - Go to `Preferences -> Other settings -> Sonarlint general settings`.
+   - Go to `Preferences -> Tools -> SonarLint`.
 Check "Automatically trigger analysis".
 Add a connection to `https://sonar.harness.io`.
 You'll need to create a custom token.
-   - Go to `Preferences -> Other settings -> Sonarlint project settings`.
+   - Go to `Preferences -> Tools -> SonarLint -> Project Settings`.
 Check "Bind project to sonarqube", and select the connection, and set project as `portal_bazel`.
 This is so that we use the same rules locally instead of the default rules.
     ![config image](img/sonar-config.png).
    - Go to `Preferences -> Editor -> Colorscheme -> Sonarlint`.
 For Blocker, Critical & Major, untick "Inherit values from" checkbox and configure a different highlighting style.
 These violations are treated as release blockers and this configuration is to highlight them differently from regular warnings.
     ![config image](img/sonar-highlight-config.png).